-In 2022, at £25,517k, the other comprehensive surplus before the Designated and Investment Funds was driven by a significant decrease in the net liability on the UK defined benefit pension scheme of £25,902k This reduction in the liability was driven principally by the increase in UK bond yields linked to rising interest rates.
-The full value of the pension deficit of £75,140k (2021: £101,042k) is disclosed in the statement of financial position.
+In 2023, at £3,720k, the other comprehensive deficit before the Designated and Investment Funds was driven by an increase in the liability on the UK defined benefit pension scheme of £3,642k.
+This followed a significant reduction in the liability of £25,902k in 2022.
+This increase in 2023 was driven principally by a modest decrease in UK bond yields.
+The full value of the pension deficit of £77,782k (2022: £75,140k) is disclosed in the statement of financial position.

-The triennial actuarial valuation of the UK defined benefit pension scheme deficit at 31 December 2020 and the resulting deficit reduction plan was agreed with the Scheme Trustee and submitted to the Pensions Regulator on 14th March 2022.
+The triennial actuarial valuation of this UK defined benefit pension scheme deficit at 31 December 2020 and the resulting deficit reduction plan was agreed with the Scheme Trustee and submitted to the Pensions Regulator on 14th March 2022.
 In total, the funding shortfall (liabilities valued under 'technical provisions' less the value of assets) was £83.6m.